-Rule 99-C. A trainman must be on ground, prepared to act in emergency, at rear of standing trains occupying main track when not on time of first class trains and flag protection is not otherwise required.
+Rule 99-C. A trainman must be on ground, prepared to act in emergency, at rear of standing trains occupying main track when not on time of first class trains and flag protection is not otherwise safe and clear for the movement of trains.